DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### -d, --debug-mode

 Specify this option to run tests in the debug mode.
-In this mode, test execution is paused before the first action or assertion so that you can invoke the developer tools and debug.
+In this mode, test execution is paused before the first action or assertion so that you can invoke the developer tools and then debug.

 The footer displays a status bar in which you can resume test execution or skip to the next action or assertion.